schibout/sfdc-DataFactory/README.md

 # Salesforce Apex DataFactory

-The `DataFactory` is a Salesofrce Apex class that provides a standard model for generating data.
+The `DataFactory` is a Salesforce Apex class that provides a standard model for generating data.

 By defining a standard model, it becomes possible to to build an configurable extension framework that can allow for custom data factories adapted to the unique contraints of each Salesforce Org.